The Amazing Career And Tragic Death Of Mel Street

 Born in the 1930's near Grundy, Virginia, Mel Street was not a 'cosmopolitan' country music singer.
 He wasn't 'urban' country.
 He didn't try to crossover to pop music.
 What was he?

-Well, when i started in radio back in the 1970's, I considered Mel Street (and Gary Stewart) a great honky-tonk country music artist.
-Kind of in the tradition of 1950's country music.
+Well, when I started in radio back in the 1970's I considered Mel Street a great honky-tonk hard-core country music artist in the tradition of 1950's country music.

-He followed that up with ‘Lovin' On Back Streets’ and by the time I started in this business in 1974, Mel Street was a country music star.
+He followed that up with "Lovin' On Back Streets" and by the time I started in this business in 1974, Mel Street was a huge country music star.
 If you want a great cheatin' country classic, 'I Met A Friend Of Yours Today' would fit the bill.

-Personally, my favorite Mel Street hit was ‘Smokey Mountain Memories’ from 1975.
+Personally, my favorite Mel Street hit was "Smokey Mountain Memories" from 1975.
 Just a beautiful cut.

 But there is something you may not know about this great country artist.
 Mel Street's life was cut tragically short, and by his own hand.

 How respected was the great Mel Street?
 His music idol George Jones sang at his funeral.
 Yes, we lost a great artist, but he left us with great classic country music.